blacklane/stubbed-mock/README.md

 }
 ```

-In case your property is filled later on by the class, or even externally, you might not
+When your property will be filled by the class (or even externally) later on,
-want to touch it until that later moment.
-So, in our latest example with the `Family` model,
+you might not want to touch it until that moment.
+In this case, you can filter
+it out.
+For example, if we wanted to skip the list stubbing in our `Family`
-you can (for example) just skip the list stubbing, like so:
+model from earlier, we can do that like so:

 ```kotlin
 @Before fun setup() {